AdobeDocs/experience-manager-cloud-service.en/help/forms/rule-editor-core-components-difference-tables.md

 >[!NOTE]
 >
-> To see how to create and use custom functions in detail, refer to [Custom functions in Adaptive Forms (Core Components)](/help/forms/create-and-use-custom-functions.md) article.
+> To learn how to create and use custom functions in detail, refer to [Custom functions in Adaptive Forms (Core Components)](/help/forms/create-and-use-custom-functions.md) article.

 ## See Also